jzmack/pingsweeper/README.md

 ## Possible issues

 There have been cases where the following warning may be shown after installing the package which will not allow you to run `pingsweeper` as intended.
-If you see this warning during install, you may have to add Python to yout PATH environement variable.
-Or you may have to add the file path (highlighted in the image below) where you have Python packages installed to to your PATH.
+If you see this warning during install, you may have to add Python scripts directory (highlighted below) to your PATH variable.

 ![Image](https://github.com/user-attachments/assets/c26eb4fd-1f63-47ac-9fb0-cad1d00fccc9)